rcarrata/rcarrata.github.io/_posts/2022-02-22-sign-images-1.md

 ---
 layout: post
-title: Signing and Verifying Images to Secure DevSecOps pipelines using Sigstore and Kyverno
+title: Signing and Verifying Images to Secure CICD pipelines using Sigstore and Kyverno
 date: 2022-02-23
 type: post
 published: true